Celebrations during the technical committee for regional peace and security in the DRC. Photo – Sylvain Leichti/MONUSCO\

 What is SSR

-Armed forces, police, border guards, and other security officials should be elemental for sustaining peace.
-They stabilize, protect, and provide relief - but when poorly regulated, unaccountable, or sourced for political gain, the security sector becomes a liability instead of a force for good.
+Armed forces, police, border guards: elemental for sustaining peace.
+They stabilize, protect, and provide relief.
+But when poorly regulated, unaccountable, or sourced for political gain, the security sector becomes a liability instead of a force for good.

-Security sector reform is the work undertaken by the government and its people to make the country's security institutions function in a more accountable way.
-Accountable institutions that respect human rights and the rule of law, enhance security and improve livelihoods for all.
+Security sector reform is the work undertaken by a government and its people to make the country's security institutions serve its citizens.
+Provide people-centered security.
+Accountable institutions that contribute to the rule of law, improve lives and livelihoods for all.

 What We Do